-For persons age 21 or older:
+For persons age 21 or older

-- a.
+a.
 If both residents of a room are 21 years of age or older, they are allowed to possess and consume alcohol in their private room or apartment (with the door closed) when such possession and consumption is consistent with the University policy and Wisconsin State laws.
-Their guests may consume alcohol if the guests are at least 21 years old. - b.
-If one roommate is of legal drinking age and the other roommate is under the legal drinking age, the of-age roommate and his/her guests of legal age are allowed to possess and consume alcohol in the room.
+Their guests may consume alcohol if the guests are at least 21 years old.

+- b.
+If one roommate is of legal drinking age and the other roommate is under the legal drinking age, the of-age roommate and their guests of legal age are allowed to possess and consume alcohol in the room.
 Guests who are at least 21 years old cannot possess or consume alcohol unless their of-age host is present.
-The underage roommate and his/her guests of any age are not allowed to possess and consume alcohol in the room. - c.
-All residents and guests who are 21 years of age and choose to drink with-
+The underage roommate and their guests of any age are not allowed to possess and consume alcohol in the room. - c.
+All residents and guests who are 21 years of age and choose to drink within a resident room are still responsible for their behavior and abiding by the community expectations and policies.